 Rainfall patterns vary widely across the world and are dependent on several factors.
 The topography of the land, nearness to water bodies, latitude, prevailing temperatures, wind patterns, etc., all act together to influence the volume of precipitation in a place.

-Mawsynram, located in the Meghalaya State in India, is the wettest place in the world, with an annual rainfall of 11,871 millimeters.
-The large volume of rain is caused by the Himalayas Ranges blocking heavy clouds’ escape to the North.
-The region’s rainfall rises to 12 meters, making the area home to rivers and waterfalls.
+Mawsynram, located in the Meghalaya State in India, is the wettest place in the world.
+It receives an annual rainfall of 11,871 millimeters.
+The mountainous terrain of the surrounding land forces the northward-moving warm moist monsoon winds coming from the Bay of Bengal to converge over Mawsynram.
+The Khasi Hills where Maysynram is located is directly in the path of this airflow.
+Uplift over these hills by vigorous winds blowing in the region constantly cools down the vapor bearing clouds which then fall in the form of rain.
+The high rainfall makes the region have numerous rivers and waterfalls.
 The dwellers of Mawsynram have adapted to the wet conditions and never leave the house without an umbrella.
-The residents make basket-like covers with reeds, to block out the rain as they work in the fields.
-The villagers make use of grass as soundproof for their huts.
-The drier periods in the region are considered to be between December and January when the rainfall can amount to a mere 60 millimeters.
+The residents make basket-like covers with reeds to block out the rain as they work in the fields.
+December and January are the driest months in Mawsynram when the rainfall can trickle down to around 60 millimeters.

-15 kilometers from Mawsynram is the second wettest place in the world.
-Cherrapunji receives an annual rainfall of 11,777 millimeters and is also located in India's Meghalaya State.
-The region stands at 4500 feet above sea level on the Khasi Hills, and receives its rainfall from the Monsoon winds traveling from the Bay of Bengal.
-The region is characterized by the monsoon season with varying amounts of rainfall per month.
-During the summer season, temperatures get as high as 23 Degrees Celsius and as low as seven degrees Celsius in the winter months.
-Perhaps Cherrapunji is mostly famed for its live Root Bridges, strong enough to hold about 50 people at once and the products of villager’s bioengineering efforts.
+Cherrapunji is located only 15 kilometers from Mawsynram in Meghalaya.
+It is the second wettest place in the world.
+Cherrapunji receives an annual rainfall of 11,777 millimeters.
+The region stands at 4500 feet above sea level on the Khasi Hills and receives its rainfall from the monsoon winds blowing in from the Bay of Bengal.
+During the summer season, temperatures can rise as high as 23 degrees Celsius and dip down to as low as 7 degrees Celsius in the winter months.

 Cropp River, New Zealand